 - To Delete your bid: Click on Delete on the Calendar page.

 - You may edit, move, delete and add as many bids as you like until the deadline.
 After the deadline, you may only view the calendar and bid details.

 - You may View other clubs' bids, but you may not edit, move or delete another clubs' bids.

 - You may select officials from another club, but you must have one official from your club and you must supply a letter of intent from "guest" officials to Program Operations.

 - After bids close, Program Operations will review the list and look for pool conflicts, etc. You should be available to answer any questions from Program Operations.

 Scheduling Procedures for a Regularly-Scheduled Meet

-NEW: Submitting Proposed Meet Schedule (instead of a session report) is required.
+Reminder: Submitting Proposed Meet Schedule (instead of a session report) is required.
 The proposed schedule should list your meet's sessions, time schedule, and age groups.
-Session Reports for the 2017-2018 short-course season bid (regardless of actual course) is OPTIONAL.
+Session Reports for the 2018-2019 short-course season bid (regardless of actual course) is OPTIONAL.
 They will be required with your meet announcement.